Lebanese officials tried to secure explosive chemicals days before Beirut blast

 Elsewhere, the report referred to the potential for a "catastrophe" if the ammonium nitrate were to explode.
 But the emphasis was on the risk of thefts.
 The hole in the warehouse wall and the broken door "would allow anyone to access it," the report added.

 Exactly what caused the initial fire or explosion that triggered the massive blast is still unknown, investigators say.
-One of the possibilities being investigated is that sparks from the welding undertaken by the three workers — Syrians, who left the port before the explosion and are now in custody — may have ignited a fire that eventually set off the ammonium nitrate.
-A person close to the investigation, who declined to be named to discuss the ongoing process, said that the Syrians worked at the site from July 31 until the day of the blast, but had already left for home when the explosion occurred.
+One of the possibilities being investigated is that sparks from the welding undertaken by the three workers — Syrians who left the port before the explosion and are now in custody — may have ignited a fire that eventually set off the ammonium nitrate.
+A person close to the investigation, who spoke on the condition of anonymity to discuss the ongoing process, said the Syrians worked at the site from July 31 until the day of the blast but had already left for home when the explosion occurred.

 Security officials say they are also investigating whether a fire was deliberately set to mask evidence of the theft of ammonium nitrate that the State Security agency appeared to be probing.

-What is clear, said Jeffrey Lewis, an arms-control expert and professor at Middlebury Institute of International Studies, is that the cocktail of substances stored together in Warehouse 12 created a "very dangerous situation."
+What is clear, said Jeffrey Lewis, an arms-control expert and professor at the Middlebury Institute of International Studies, is that the cocktail of substances stored together in Warehouse 12 created a "very dangerous situation."

 "All of those things posed fire and explosive hazards in different ways, so to have them all together is asking for trouble," he said.